 Who were the victims?

 Ironically, after WannaCry ended the security patches for all these vulnerabilities were available before they got exploited by the attackers.
-The victims of NotPetya were the users who did not apply the security patches from WannaCry.
+The victims of NotPetya were the users who hadn’t applied the security patches from WannaCry.

-The importance of security patches and updates and the meaning of a vulnerability and exploit?
+The importance of security patches and updates, and the meaning of vulnerabilities and exploits

 In addition to all this, there is something known as a zero-day exploit.
-These exploits are used to target an unpatched software vulnerability on the same day the vulnerability is discovered (this type of vulnerability is called zero-day vulnerability).
+These exploits can target an unpatched software vulnerability on the same day the vulnerability is discovered (this type of vulnerability is called zero-day vulnerability).
 In other words, there are ‘zero days’ between the discovery of the vulnerability and the first attack.

 Why should you patch your computer?

-As mentioned earlier, operating systems that are updated with the latest security patches are less vulnerable to attackers.
-Here are some simple steps that can help keep your information and system protected
+As mentioned earlier, operating systems with the latest security patches are less vulnerable to attackers.
+Here are some simple steps that can help keep your information and system protected:

 - Keep your OS and other software up-to-date.
-It is highly recommended to keep Automatic Updates ON.
+We highly recommend keeping Automatic Updates ON.

 - Do not click on links or download attachments from unknown, unexpected or unwanted emails or messages.